isb-cgc/readthedocs/docs/source/sections/ProgrammaticAccess.rst

 St. Jude Bioinformatics Tools
 =============================

 The following bioinformatics tools and workflows developed by St. Jude have been containerized and made available for execution in the cloud.
 Each link below navigates to the tools' original documentation.
-More detailed documentation for deployment and execution within ISB-CGC will be added in the future.
+If you would like guidance on how to run these on ISB-CGC, please attend our `office hours <office_hours.html>`_ or contact us (feedback@isb-cgc.org).

 .. list-table::
    :widths: 100 25